auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 ### Homework Problem #8: Exercise 2.4

-Write a program that converts pounds into kilograms.
-The program prompts the user to enter a number in pounds, converts it to kilograms, and displays the result.
-One pound is 0.454 kilogram.
+Write a program that converts pounds to kilograms.
+The program should prompt the user to enter a value in pounds, convert it to kilograms, and display the result.
+Use a constant for the conversion factor, where one pound is equal to 0.454 kilograms.

+Use the `fixed` and `setprecision` manipulators from the `iomanip` library to format the numeric output, ensuring that the result displays three decimal places.

-### Sample Input and Output
+#### Sample Input and Output

 ```
 Enter a number in pounds: 55.5